-what is underlayment
+What is underlayment

 Roofing

-The answer to 'what is underlayment' is underlayment is a water-resistant barrier that is installed between the roof deck and the roof covering, such as shingles or tiles.
-Underlayment provides an extra layer of protection against water infiltration and helps extend the life of the roof system.
+The answer to 'what is underlayment' is underlayment is a protective layer installed between the roof deck and the roof covering (such as shingles or tiles).
+It serves as a secondary barrier against water intrusion, providing an extra layer of protection for the home.
+Underlayment is typically made of asphalt-saturated felt paper, synthetic materials, or rubberized asphalt and is an essential component of a properly installed roof system.

 Step-by-Step Guide